bahrus/trans-render/README.md

 ##  Limited support for Slotted content when not using ShadowDOM (WIP).

-It is unfortunate that use of slots is tightly coupled with ShadowDOM when it comes to native support.
+It is unfortunate that use of slots is tightly coupled with ShadowDOM, when it comes to native support.
 Vue.js and Svelte appear to demonstrate that the slot concept is useful beyond ShadowDOM support.

 TR supports limited slot support outside the bounds of ShadowDOM.
 For now the only support is this: